-The easiast way to get started with Kaa is by signing up to the Kaa IoT Cloud.
-There's a free plan that allows you to connect and manage up to 5 devices for an unlimited time, with the access to the entire set of Kaa features.
-For enterprise-grade trials, you can request a free trial of Kaa in a dedicated, privately hosted environment.
+The easiest way to get started with Kaa is by signing up for the Kaa IoT Cloud.
+There's a 14 days free trial that allows you to connect and manage up to 5 devices, with access to the entire set of Kaa features.
 Here's what to do:

 Yes, absolutely.
-In fact, this is one of the best ways to take advantage of our free plan on the Kaa IoT Cloud.
-Create a small-scale application with up to 5 devices real fast, try it out for as long as you need, and then decide whether it fits your needs.
-There's no prior commintment!
-For help and support questions, please do use our direct KaaIoT engineering support chat in Gitter.
+In fact, this is one of the best ways to take advantage of our 14 days free trial on the Kaa IoT Cloud.
+Swiftly create an application for up to 5 devices during the free trial, evaluating its fit for your needs without any limitations on functionality.
+There's no prior commitment!
+For help and support questions, please use our direct KaaIoT engineering support chat in Gitter or contact us.

 The Kaa IoT Cloud is quite easy to get started with, even with no prior IoT development experience.
-You're not required to use a console for usual tasks and you can build an end-to-end IoT application - from connecting a device to tracking telemetry and doing analytics - only by the means of the Kaa graphical UI.
+You don’t need to use a console for typical tasks.
+Also, you can build an end-to-end IoT application only by means of the Kaa graphical UI: from connecting a device to tracking telemetry and doing IoT analytics.
 Adding a new device to start tracking its telemetry only takes a few steps in Kaa.
 So, you may spend only a few hours and have your complete PoC ready on Kaa.

 Kaa offers a broad choice of hosting options.
 For an easy start, we recommend that you use the Kaa IoT Cloud, which is the PaaS format of the Kaa IoT Platform.
-It is hosted by us and requires no setup or configuration on part of the user.
-Each user has their separate, fully isolated space for IoT development.
+We host it, so there is no setup or configuration on the part of the user.
+Each user has a separate, fully isolated space for IoT development.

 Enterprise users who wish to have an entire Kaa instance set up according to their preferences may use either the Self-Hosted option to deploy Kaa on their cloud of choice or the KaaIoT-Hosted option to have their Kaa instance hosted by us.